canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ALC's - Part 1.md

 ---
-When trying to identify the highly privileged accounts in an Active Directory you might start with the members of the built-in administrative groups like Domain Admin etc. But you can't stop there since there are many places you can grant accounts permissions and privileges throughout Active Directory Forest.
+When trying to identify the highly privileged accounts in an Active Directory you might start with the members of the built-in administrative groups like Domain Admin etc. But you can't stop there since there are many places you can grant accounts permissions and privileges throughout an Active Directory Forest.
 I will not list all possible locations where permissions can make an account a high value target for an attacker but instead focus on a method to detect highly privileged accounts in access control lists (ACL) on Active Directory objects.

-A long time ago I wrote a blog post on examples of these object in Active Directory where you should pay an extra attention to: https://docs.microsoft.com/en-us/archive/blogs/pfesweplat/forensics-active-directory-acl-investigation
+A long time ago I wrote a blog post on examples of these objects in Active Directory where you should pay extra attention: https://docs.microsoft.com/en-us/archive/blogs/pfesweplat/forensics-active-directory-acl-investigation

 Let's start off with an obvious example… the domain root.
-If a user have powerful permissions at the domain root they can practices their given right on all the objects below, except for the ones that are protected by [AdminSDHolder](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/dd3d29f3-8e1e-4e8c-a210-9eaef3abd628).
+If a group of users has powerful permissions at the domain root they can practice their given right on all the objects below, except for the ones that are protected by [AdminSDHolder](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/dd3d29f3-8e1e-4e8c-a210-9eaef3abd628).
 Normally you don't need to delegate permission at this level, even though it's very common because it's convenient and easy.
-Best practice is only to delegate permissions at the domain level that only can be delegated here and delegate all other permissions on an OU level, near the scope of management.
-For an example of a frequently used permission that can only be delegated at the domain level is "Replicated Directory Changes", which some applications might require to keep an replicated copy of the directory.
+Best practice is to delegate permissions at the domain level that only can be delegated here and delegate all other permissions on an OU level, near the scope of management.
+For example a frequently used permission that can only be delegated at the domain level is "Replicated Directory Changes", which some applications might require to keep a replicated copy of the directory.

 ### Objectives

 You want to keep your highly privileged accounts managed and to do that you need to identify them.

-One of the activities in to do that is to list accounts with critical permissions at the domain root.
+One of the activities in doing that is to list accounts with critical permissions at the domain root.

 **1.** Examine access control list and understand what permissions are critical.